HejSumin/spatio-temporal-wind-energy-prediction/README.md

   For more information on the library installation, please visit the documentation of [Pytorch Geometric Temporal](https://pytorch-geometric-temporal.readthedocs.io/en/latest/index.html).

-- To run the prediction test with the sample dataset, simply run the `DCRNN.ipynb` or `LRGCN.ipynb` notebooks.
+- To run the prediction test with the sample dataset, simply run the `DCRNN.ipynb` or `LRGCN.ipynb` notebooks in the `validation` directory.
 - To create a new graph format dataset, preprocess the raw dataset by using `dataset_preparation`, then use `static_graph_generator.py` or `dynamic_graph_generator.py`.